baselm/lesson-7/README.md

-# Adding Drawer and App Nav Bar.
+# Adding a menu item for the user's profile.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ### Create an empty App